Digital Art

 This course is for students who are interested in creating electronic music and is open to both beginners and those with experience in music production.
 Through a series of independent projects, students will utilize these tools to create their own beats and express their own artistic vision.
 In addition to creating their own music, students will gain an understanding of the origins and cultural impact of pivotal electronic music throughout the term including hip-hop and house music.
 The class will cover various facets of digital music, focusing on recording and editing in Abelton Live, and the science and technology behind electronic music production.
 Students will also have opportunities to share, discuss, and analyze electronic music that they choose themselves.
 No music experience is necessary.
 This course can be taken more than once and at the Honors level with permission from the instructor.
 One Term Course No prerequisite

 Learn the foundational process to explore your ideas in three dimensions.
 Instruction will cover a range of materials, tools, and techniques in the intersection of design, craft, and building things you can use.
-This includes introductions to ceramics, plaster, resin, woodworking, and 3D printing.
+This includes introductions to ceramics, plaster, resin, woodworking, and 3D scanning/printing.
 Regular discussion of The World of Art and Art History will provide context for our work.
 Critiques, documentation, and presentation will be essential elements of the class to help your skills.
-Prerequisites: Intro to Visual Arts or by the recommendation from the Visual Art Department Head.
+Prerequisites: Visual Arts Foundations or by the recommendation from the Visual Arts Department Head.

 Interests: Design, Drawing, Film

-This course is an introduction to the materials and methods used by two-dimensional artists.
+This course dives into the materials and methods used by two-dimensional artists.
 We will explore the techniques needed for drawing, painting, collage, printmaking, and digital art and learn how artists develop ideas for their work.
-Working with a wide range of subject matter, by the end of the term, you will have a good sense of your interests in art and be able to design a self-directed project.
-Prerequisites: Intro to Visual Arts or by the recommendation from the Visual Art Department Head.
+Working with a wide range of subject matter, by the end of the term, you will have a good sense of your interests in art and be able to design your own project.
+Prerequisites: Visual Arts Foundations or by the recommendation from the Visual Arts Department Head.

 Advanced Costume Design and Construction (Honors)